ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Scavenger's Rucksack (equipment slot swapping), RC Controller (ping AI override), and Nautilus Protocol (ping detonation) not working for clients in multiplayer.
 - Fixed En Passant VFX not appearing for clients in multiplayer.
 - Due to difficulty of netcode implementation, RC Controller and Nautilus Protocol are no longer able to suppress vanilla ping behavior.

-**3.9.0**

-- New content:
-	- Items:
-		- En Passant (T2): Melee strike with your Utility skill to recharge it.
-		- Wax Feather (Lunar): Staying airborne ignites your attacks and lowers gravity...
-BUT also weakens your armor and speed.
-		- Nautilus Protocol (T3 Void): All turrets and drones gain flat armor and regen, and a slight damage bonus.
-Ping to detonate.
-Corrupts all RC Controllers.
-- Balance pass:
-	- Lemurian's Claw:
-		- Partial rework.
-			- New behavior: targets a chest, which it will open for free and add an extra drop to.
-Will also grant enemies copies of an item from the same drop table, with count dependent on rarity (more common items grant more stacks).
-			- Old behavior: targets an item, which it will duplicate one copy of to each ally, and one copy per ally to enemies.
-			- *This item had too much cheese potential, between allowing saving it for "useless for enemies" items & being able to use it with an item discard mod.
-This change should make Lemurian's Claw harder to abuse, while also giving it some use in singleplayer.*
-- Lemurian's Claw now displays an animation for granting items to enemies, instead of granting instantly and silently.
-- Fixed Celestial Gambit being able to grant items to enemies after the teleporter boss dies.
-- RC Controller now suppresses vanilla ping behavior while triggering an AI override (may be reverted in config).
-- Potential fix for Scavenger's Rucksack slot swapping not working in multiplayer.
-- Fixed missing Risk of Options integration on `Tinker's Satchel/Items.FudgeDice/BoostAmount`.